 Avoid Unnecessary Arguments

 The Bible makes it clear that the best kind of argument is one that’s avoided.
+The surest way to keep the peace is not do things to shatter it in the first place.
 Read for yourself:

-• “The beginning of strife is like letting out water, so abandon a quarrel before it breaks out.”
-(Prov.
-17:4)
+- “The beginning of strife is like letting out water, so abandon a quarrel before it breaks out.”
+(Proverbs 17:4)

-• “Keeping away from strife is an honor for a man, but any fool will quarrel.”
+- “Keeping away from strife is an honor for a man, but any fool will quarrel.”
+(Proverbs 20:3)

-• “But everyone must be quick to hear, slow to speak and slow to anger.”
+- “But everyone must be quick to hear, slow to speak and slow to anger.”
+(James 1:19)

 Rather than wearing our feelings on our sleeves and taking offense at every little thing our husband does, we should cultivate an attitude of grace and forgiveness.
 But what if we find ourselves in the midst of conflict, despite our best efforts to avoid it.
 What then?